C_C-SiC_1.jpg

 Cellulose Nanofiber-Based Composites

 - Cellulose is abundant in nature (10^11-10^12 tons/year).
-It has strong
+It has strong mechanical properties and high crystallinity.
+Depending on the size, the crystallinity, and the method of production, cellulose is classified into

 ① Micro fibrillated cellulose (MFC), ② Cellulose nanofiber (CNF)